Daniele Sommariva: 2020–2022: Serie B

 Starting as Monza's third-choice goalkeeper of the season, Sommariva made his Serie B debut on 20 October 2020, in a 1–1 draw to Pisa, due to the positivity of Eugenio Lamanna and Michele Di Gregorio—Monza's first-choice goalkeepers—to COVID-19.
 Sommariva also played the following game, on 24 October to Chievo, where Monza lost 2–1.
 On 27 October, he made his debut in the Coppa Italia against Pordenone in the third round.
 With Monza being reduced to 10 men, Sommariva kept a clean sheet throughout the 120 minutes (including extra time), and saved three of Pordenone's four penalties in the penalty shoot-out, to help Monza pass to the fourth round.

 Despite Lamanna's return to the team, Sommariva kept his place as the first-choice keeper against Cittadella in the league; Monza won 2–1 in their first league win of the season.

 Pescara

 On 13 July 2022, Sommariva joined Serie C side Pescara, alongside teammate Luca Lombardi, as part of a swap deal involving Alessandro Sorrentino moving the other way.

+Return to Genoa

+On 5 July 2023, Sommariva returned to Genoa ahead of the 2023–24 Serie A season.